-I love gadgets especially cameras so I really enjoyed spending time looking at which DSLR I wanted to buy.
-And now I have my very own Canon 450D/ XSi, that I’d like to introduce to you and share some of the first shots I took with it.
+I love gadgets especially cameras.
+So I really enjoyed spending time looking at which DSLR I wanted to buy.
+And now I have my very own Canon 450D/ XSi.
+That I’d like to introduce to you and share some of the first shots I took with it.
 If you’d like to know why I upgraded to a DSLR, then take a look at my 7 Reasons to Upgrade to a DSLR.
 You may also be interested in how I went about choosing a DSLR and how I got my short list down to the final 3.

-I’ve actually read a lot of advice from professional photographers saying that for the first couple of months at least, it can be a good idea to keep your DSLR in automatic mode, to get used to the camera before trying to figure out the more indepth controls.
+I’ve actually read a lot of advice from professional photographers saying that for the first couple of months at least, it can be a good idea to keep your DSLR in automatic mode.
+To get used to the camera before trying to figure out the more in-depth controls.
 The idea being that it’s best to get a good grounding with the camera to start with, and get to know how it works.
-So you can focus on the composition of your shots and learn the rules of photography, like the rule of thirds.
-This way you can get to the point with your camera where you can set the shot up looking at the composition and lighting without thinking about it, and therefore you will find it easier to then turn to the more technical side of the camera.
+So you can focus on the composition of your shots and learn the rules of photography.
+Like the rule of thirds.
+This way you can get to the point with your camera where you can set the shot up looking at the composition and lighting without thinking about it.
+And therefore you will find it easier to then turn to the more technical side of the camera.

 Getting to know the Canon 450D – What are all these buttons on the back for?

-I’m really enjoying my photography now I use a DSLR, and lots of different shooting opportunities have become possible.
+I’m really enjoying my photography now I use a DSLR.
+And lots of different shooting opportunities have become possible.
 The shots I’ve added are actually some of the first shots I took with my new Canon 450D Camera – straight out of the box!